Polymer/old-docs-site/docs/polymer/binding-types.md

     </template>
 {% endraw %}

-Like the `bind` attribute, you can omit the value from the `repeat` element and inherit the parent scope.
+Like the `bind` attribute, you can omit the value from the `repeat` element to inherit the parent scope.
 For example, suppose you have an array of objects like this:

     this.items = [